Younge site: Late Woodland pottery

-According to Fitting, judging by the trends in pottery styles within the Younge tradition, the Younge site and Riviere au Vase sites are very similar in time placement.
+According to Fitting, judging by the trends in pottery styles within the Younge tradition, the Younge and Riviere au Vase sites are very similar in time placement.
 Both have Riviere Ware pottery but Riviere au Vase also has an earlier type of pottery called Wayne Ware, and that type is absent at Younge.
-Therefore the Younge occupation is slightly later than the one at Riviere au Vase.
+Therefore, the Younge occupation is slightly later than the one at Riviere au Vase.

 The Younge phase roughly coincides with the Glen Meyer and Pickering Early Ontario Iroquois tradition in Canada, and the Owasco (pre-Iroquois) phase in New York State.
 It has been suggested, based on certain similarities in pottery styles, that they are all related and therefore the Younge tradition peoples may have been speakers of an Iroquoian language.
 Greenman points out the similarities between the artifacts found at Younge and the artifacts from the Uren site, a Proto-Neutral Ontario Iroquois site in Canada.

 Significance

-The Younge site was one of the first sites to be excavated in southeastern Michigan and is the type site for the Younge tradition.
+The Younge Site was one of the first sites to be excavated in southeastern Michigan and is the type site for the Younge tradition.
 The presence of maize indicates the Late Woodland cultures of the area had an agricultural base.
 Also, the burials present at the site illustrate some of the mortuary customs from this period.